dcsil/rails-tutorial/sections/1_starting_with_rails.md

 Ruby on Rails is distributed as a RubyGem.
 You can install it with the command: `gem install rails`.
 This will install the latest version.
 We do not want to use Bundler here because we would like to use an executable `rails` command to generate a new Rails application, including the Gemfile.
 Everything else we use will be installed by the Gemfile.

 We are now going to generate a new Rails application.
-We will use the command `rails new my_app`.
+We will use the command `rails new chat_app`.
 This will create a new directory called `my_app` in the current directory with a default rails app inside.
 NOTE: we do not want to run this command by itself.
 Rails uses a lot of settings and we want to set the database as we generate our app.
 Make sure to run this command with the flag `--database=mysql`.

 # Action Items

 1. Install Rails: `gem install rails`
 1. Generate a new Rails application:
-   `rails new chat_app --datbabase=mysql`
+   `rails new chat_app --database=mysql`
 1. Bundle install: `bundle install`.
 This may take some time as it has to install some gems, compile some C extensions and install JavaScript dependencies.
 1. Run `bin/rails db:create` to initialize the database.
 1. Run Rails: `bin/rails s`